 Now you know how well we farm, you should really discover how good our meats taste.
-From beautifully-marbled steak and tender, flavorful bison, to forest-raised pork, frenched rack of lamb, and plump chicken or turkey you’ll find everything Grass Roots sells is perfectly delicious — all 100% pasture raised.
+From beautifully-marbled grass-fed steak and tender, flavorful grass-fed bison, to forest-raised pork, frenched rack of lamb, and plump chicken or turkey you’ll find everything Grass Roots sells is perfectly delicious — all 100% pasture raised.
 No hormones.
 No antibiotics.
 Regeneratively farmed in the U.S.A.

 From responsible and sustainable farming practices to environmentally conscientious shipping materials —we are always focused on doing the right thing for future generations and the planet.
 Learn more about what we’re doing right here.